 Findings of fact shall be based solely on the evidence at the hearing.
-While hearsay evidence is admissible, no decision to expel shall be based solely on hearsay-and sworn.
-Sworn declarations may be admitted as testimony from witnesses of whom the Board7 or Administrative Panel-or designee determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.
+While hearsay evidence is admissible, no decision to expel shall be based solely on hearsay and sworn declarations may be admitted as testimony from witnesses of whom the Board, Panel or designee determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.

-If, due to a written request by the expelled pupilstudent, the hearing is held at a public meeting, and the charge is committing or attempting to commit a sexual assault or committing a sexual battery as defined in Education Code Section 48900, a complaining witness shall have the right to have his orhertheir testimony heard in a session closed to the public.
+If, due to a written request by the expelled pupil, the hearing is held at a public meeting, and the charge is committing or attempting to commit a sexual assault or committing a sexual battery as defined in Education Code Section 48900, a complaining witness shall have the right to have his or her testimony heard in a session closed to the public.